Whalebone Tree

 I did want to give her company of her own kind, but it took me many years to find out what her kind was.
 So little are our local trees known that it was not until we saw another one, unmistakable because of the tightly bunched thicket of branches, atop the trunk, that characterises whalebone trees.
 It was in the Bunya Mountains National Park, where a nearby ranger performed the identification for us.

 Then it was many more years before I was able to find a nursery which sold these plants.
 Rainforest plants had come into fashion some years before, but the hardy breeds that grow in the dry rainforests can still be difficult to source.
-However I now have a couple of small plants of unknown sex growing in Aunty’s corner of the garden.
+However I now have a couple of small plants of unknown sex growing in Aunty’s corner of th

 Curiously, seedlings come with two kinds of leaves.
 Some (including our new baby), have leaves like those of adult trees.
 Others produce a few dozen very elongated juvenile leaves, with small lobes at their bases, before they settle down to produce typical adult leaves, shaped like those of our new baby, but rarely more than 4cm long.
 I wondered whether this might be an indicator of the sex of the plant.
 If you know more about it, would you please be kind enough to add a comment at the bottom of this article?